A guide to Mosel Valley with the best hikes and vineyards in Mosel Valley, Germany

 The castle of Burg Eltz figures among Germany’s most beautiful and spectacular castles.
 It just looks like dropped out from a fairytale from the Middle Ages.
 The castle is surrounded by lush forests and its isolation only adds more romantic value.

-The geographical setting of castle Burg Eltz, on a rock but still in a valley framed by Eltz river, shaped by the lush Eltz forest is natural reserve with a rich flora and fauna.
+Another thing that sets it appart is the geographical setting of castle Burg Eltz.
+This magical Mosel castle sits on a rock in a valley framed by Eltz river, shaped by the lush Eltz forest’s natural reserve of rich flora and fauna.
 It’s a paradise for hikers and outdoor lovers.

-Again, for me the perfect way to access castle Burg Eltz is by hiking (for example the stage 20 of the Moselsteig trail).
-It definitely gives you a sense of the isolation of Burg Eltz and its beautiful natural setting.
+Again, for me, the perfect way to access castle Burg Eltz is by hiking (for example the stage 20 of the Moselsteig trail).
+It definitely gives you a sense of the isolation of Burg Eltz and its beautiful natural setting in the Moselle river valley.
+Personally, you can’t stay in the Mosel area and not visit this beautiful Mosel castle.

 - Duration: 2.5 hours to visit the entire castle (without the journey to the castle)